mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     # Indicator which can be used as {discord} in chat format to indicate that message came from discord and not ingame
     Label: '&2[&7D&2]'
     UnlinkedLabel: '&4[&cD&4]'
+    # When enabled and you have ranged messages enabled, we will send all of them to DiscordSRV
+    # When disabled, only shouts and messages sent by players with cmi.chat.rangebypass permission node will be visible in discord
+    RangedMessages: true
   # Enables support for DynMap web chat
   DynMapChat: true
   # When set to false, each time you will use /r you will reply to person you previously sent message directly or to person who sent you message if there is none you have conversion before